 Induction Hearing Loops

-• No interference with wireless mics although humbukker guitar pickups may create a buzz but professional installations can prevent this.
+- No interference with wireless mics although humbukker guitar pickups may create a buzz but a professional installation can prevent this.

 There are several hearing loop designs:

-A perimeter loops - which is a loop encircling the room.
+Perimeter loop - is a loop encircling the room.
 Can work in smaller venues depending on the structure.

 Phased Array designs - the most complicated installation and generally used larger venues.